 The Initiative has brought our community together at the Hylton Performing Arts Center to engage with the arts through performances, workshops, lessons, exhibitions, and special events that have featured the arts, including music, visual art, dance, and poetry.
 The intended benefit of the Veterans and the Arts Initiative is to facilitate community engagement through local arts organizations that establishes lasting connections to the arts and supports strong social relationships within the community.

-If you are interested in Spring 2020 Veterans and the Arts Initiative workshops, please email firstname.lastname@example.org, and we will email you when registration is available.
+If you are interested in Spring 2020 Veterans and the Arts Initiative workshops, please email firstname.lastname@example.org, and we will email you when registration opens in January 2020.
 Thank you!

 - Serve as an arts and community hub for Veterans, Servicemembers, and their families